 2. Select API Endpoint option and put in the correct value of your cluster which you will find in the Project Settings in Voucherify.

 3. Make sure that the cluster is enabled in the Remote Site Settings.

 Go to plugin settings and follow the installer’s steps as in the example below.

 - Go to App Launcher and type 'Voucherify' in the search box.

 - Select Mappings Summary tab.
 If you can see an empty board it means that the plugin doesn’t synchronise any data at this point.

 - Create a New Mapping.

-- As an example, we’ll configure the plugin in a way that it syncs SF Contact entity into Voucherify Customer object:
+- As an example, we’ll configure the plugin in a way that it syncs Salesforce Contact entity into Voucherify Customer object:

 - Use the first auto-complete input to select Contact entity.